open-rmf/rmf_simulation/rmf_robot_sim_ignition_plugins/QUALITY_DECLARATION.md

 `ignition-rendering` does not declare a quality level.
 It is assumed to be at least **Quality Level 3** based on its history, use of CI, and use of testing.

+#### sdformat11

+`sdformat11` does not declare a quality level.
+It is assumed to be at least **Quality Level 3** based on its history, use of CI, and use of testing.

+#### libqt5-core

+`libqt5-core` is widely-used third-party software for building graphical applications.
+Due to its wide use, documentation, and testing, it is assumed to be **Quality Level 3**.

+#### libqt5-qml

+`libqt5-qml` is widely-used third-party software for building graphical applications.
+Due to its wide use, documentation, and testing, it is assumed to be **Quality Level 3**.

+#### libqt5-quick

+`libqt5-quick` is widely-used third-party software for building graphical applications.
+Due to its wide use, documentation, and testing, it is assumed to be **Quality Level 3**.

 ## Platform Support [6]